The Clock Towers: Clock

-The project uses clock faces for each side of the main hotel tower.
-The total height of the clock is 57 m (187 ft), just below the media displays under the clock faces.
+There are clock faces on all four side of the main hotel tower.
+The total height of the clock is 57 m (187 ft), situated above the media displays under the clock faces.
 At 43 m × 43 m (141 ft × 141 ft), these are the largest in the world.
 The roof of the clock is 450 m (1,480 ft) above the ground, making it the world's most elevated architectural clock.
 A spire has been added on top of the clock giving it a total height of 601 m (1,972 ft).
 Behind the clock faces, there is an astronomy exhibition.
 In the spire base and the iron-covered floors (The Jewel) there is a scientific center that is used to sight the moon at the beginning of the Islamic months, and to operate an atomic clock that controls the tower clock faces.

 List of component towers

 Features

 The building is topped by a four-faced clock, visible from 25 km away.
 The clock is the highest in the world at over 400 m above the ground, surpassing the Allen-Bradley clock tower in Milwaukee.
 The clock faces are the largest in the world, surpassing the Cevahir Mall clock in Istanbul.

 Each of the clock's four faces measures 43 m (141 ft) in diameter and are illuminated by 2 million LED lights, with four oriented edges, just above the clock alongside huge Arabic script reading: "God is [the] greatest" on the north and south faces and on the west and east "There is no god but Allah.
-Muhammad is the messenger of God.".
+Muhammad is the messenger of God."
 Four golden domes on pillars on all the corners are also present.
-The same as the Saudi Flag, fitted at the top of the clock, flash to signal Islam's five-time daily prayers.
+The same as the Saudi flag, fitted at the top of the clock, flash to signal Islam's five-time daily prayers.
 On special occasions such as new year, 21,000 green and white xenon bulbs and LED lamps during the call to the five prayers times of the day.
-On special occasions, 40 beacons lights allow innumerable variations of splendid lighting effects.
-In. addition, the world’s strongest four show lasers throw their rays 30 kilometers into the sky.
+On special occasions, 40 beacon lights create lighting effects.
+In addition, strong lasers throw their rays 30 kilometers into the sky.
 The clock's four faces are covered with 98 million pieces of glass mosaics.
 The Saudi coat of arms is displayed at the center of each clock behind the dials.
 The minute hand is 23 m (75 ft) long, while the hour hand is 18 m (59 ft) long.

-There were reports that the clock would be set to local Mecca Time, in an attempt to replace the IERS Reference Meridian as the prime meridian for global time keeping, but the clock is set to Arabia Standard Time (UTC+03:00).
+There were reports that the clock would be set to Mecca Time, in an attempt to replace the IERS Reference Meridian as the prime meridian for global time keeping, but the clock is set to Arabia Standard Time (UTC+03:00).